sanilveeravu/MechaCar_Statistical_Analysis/README.md

  - Null Hypothesis: Cost per horsepower is not a factor for consumers purchase cars.
 Alternative Hypothesis: Cost per horsepower is a key factor for consumers to purcahse cars.
  - Multiple linear regression would be used to see data based on multiple attributes.
  - Car sales with cost and horsepower.

+# Summary

+The above details provide clear opportunties for some of the key metrics to be looked at.
+It also provides many areas to continue looking at like safety rating, maintenance cost, car features to have good data to backup the upcoming strategy.